 3. Please review the following forms and policies.
 You will NOT complete these forms online.
 You will be given copies on your first day of work and will be required to sign an acknowledgement that you have read, understood and will conform your conduct to the policies below.

 a.
 Oath of Office: Click on this link to review this form (PDF format).b.
-Domestic Violence Policy: Click on this link to review this form (PDF format).
+Drug & Alcohol Testing Policy: Click on this link to review this form (PDF format).

 4. The Oregon Department of Public Safety Standards and Training (DPSST): This is a state agency given the authority by state law to provide training and officially certify employees in police, fire, corrections, parole and probation, telecommunications personnel, private security providers and private investigators.
 You will hear the name of this Department many times during your law enforcement career.
 You can learn more about DPSST at this link.